Ingleside Shire Horse Stud » About Shires

 What is a Shire?

 Shires are the English breed of heavy horse and the largest horse in the world.
-They are friendly and quiet to handle, and extremely rare with only around 200 in Australia.
-Most stand around 17 hands high (1.73 metres) at the top of the shoulder.
-The world’s tallest horse is an Australian Shire, Noddy, who stands 20.2 hands high (2.07 metres).
+They are friendly and quiet to handle, and extremely rare with only around 300 in Australia.
+Most stand above 17 hands high (1.73 metres) at the top of the shoulder.
 They are usually black or brown (sometimes grey) with white markings on their legs and face.
 They are related to the Clydesdale, and like them Shires feature long silky hair, known as ‘feather’, on their lower legs.

 History of the Shire Horse